royalsrivastavagithub/cloud_rag/readme.md

 ---

-# CloudRAG – AI-Powered EC2 Log Analysis Using RAG
+# **CloudRAG – AI-Powered EC2 Log Analysis Using RAG**

 CloudRAG is a lightweight, end-to-end Retrieval-Augmented Generation (RAG) system designed to analyze EC2 instance logs using CloudWatch, OpenAI embeddings, ChromaDB, and FastAPI.

-It allows natural-language log analysis such as:
+It enables natural-language log analysis such as:

 * “Which service failed?”
 * “What error code appears in the logs?”
-* “Did postgres fail today?”
+* “Did Postgres fail today?”

-This project demonstrates a real-world integration of AWS logging pipelines, vector search, LangChain components, and LLM reasoning.
+This project demonstrates real-world integration of AWS logging pipelines, vector search, LangChain components, and LLM reasoning.

 ---

-# Features
+# **Features**

 * Pull EC2 logs directly from CloudWatch.
 * Store logs locally for inspection.